Fractured2K/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.
     * Window binding is when `this` isn't bound to anything and defaults to binding to the window object.
-    * New binding is when `this` is on a instance object
+    * New binding is when `this` is bound on a instance of an object
     * explicit binding is when `this` is bound using the .call(), .apply(), or .bind() method
     * implicit binding is when `this` is bound to the method in context of the object it was invoked on.